haddocking/cyclic-peptides/README.md

 	* Output peptide conformations for Step 3 (50 structures)
 * `setup-analysis_example.csh` A script to run the Fnat (and i-RMSD) analysis

+The list of peptides for the cyclic backone and disulphide bridge cyclic peptide sets can be found in the `backbone-dataset.tsv` and `disulphide-dataset.tsv` files

 ### 1.1.
 Each `XXXX_complex` folder contains:

 * HADDOCK-ready files: